Waterways of Holland and Belgium

 Day 9 — Amsterdam, U.S.

-Disembark the ship and transfer to the airport for your return flight to the U.S. (B)
+Disembark the ship and continue on the Amsterdam Post-Cruise Option or transfer to the airport for your flight home.
+(B)